m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ### To do

-1. Modify the publisher to transmit messages only when an appropriate command is received.
-2. Modify your subscriber to implement these two commands
+1. Modify your subscriber to implement these two commands
     1. The **ON** command will turn on the onboard LED.
     2. Similarly, **OFF** command will turn off the onboard LED.
     3. The **TEMP** command will send the temperature on the appropriate response topic, once.
     4. Any other command will not generate a response.
+2. Modify the publisher to transmit messages only when an appropriate **TEMP** command is received.
+3. Test the implementation by sending the **ON**, **OFF** and **TEMP** from your desktop machine (your ubuntu VM machine)
+4. In your report provide a block diagram of the implemented system

 Hint: Check
 [String](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/)